How To Help Other People Understand The Impact Of Littering

 Use Stories To Help Others Fight Littering

-But sometimes, facts alone aren't enough to make other people care about littering, you need to use storytelling to build empathy.
+But facts alone sometimes aren't enough to make other people care about littering, That’s where storytelling comes in.
 Whether it’s a discarded coffee cup on a busy street or a stray plastic bag drifting into a storm drain, each piece of trash tells a story of missed responsibility and hidden costs.

 Imagine telling someone a story of a mother bird feeding bits of plastic to its chicks, mistaking it for food.
 Or how a young sea turtle washed up on shore with a plastic straw lodged in its nostril.
 When people hear about these stories, they connect emotionally, and that emotional connection is what often drives real change.